UWTSD Home - Study With Us - Undergraduate Courses - Surface Pattern and Textiles (MDes, BA)

-Surface Pattern and Textiles (BA, MDes)
+Surface Pattern and Textiles (Full-time) (BA Hons)

 The Surface Pattern and Textiles programme is a vibrant, multidisciplinary programme that focuses on an exploration of textiles, materiality, pattern and making in the contexts of fashion, interiors and for designled galleries.
 It is academically challenging, contemporary in outlook, and you will be taught a wealth of practical and technical skills, enjoying the design potential of our extensive innovative digital and traditional facilities.